 On this page we’ve pulled together a range of content that we hope further explains the role we play as an independent Cloud support partner and the business benefits we can help our customers achieve.

 Peter Osborn, founder and chairman of Flexiion responds to the question about the business and operational implications of Cloud delivery.

 Solving the Operational Problems of Cloud Delivery – blog

 In this blog our founder and chairman, Peter Osborn, takes a look at how the use and implementation of the Cloud is changing and how the operational challenges begin, and how so few of them – very few – are actually technology headaches.
 Yet Cloud is so frequently seen as a technology with decision making dependent only on technology considerations.

-BR-DGE CEO Brian Coburn, Peter and Simon of Flexiion MSP discuss the importance of setting guiding principles when starting out on a journey to bring to market a new online payments platform or other online services.
+BR-DGE CEO Brian Coburn, Peter and Simon of Flexiion discuss the importance of setting guiding principles when starting out on a journey to bring to market a new online payments platform or other online services.
 They discuss how these guiding principles help focus development teams, select the most appropriate suppliers and succeed.

 Independent Cloud Support – Presentation

 In this presentation of 8 slides we offer an overview of the operational realities and challenges of using the Cloud to achieve business objectives and explain the business benefits an independent Cloud support partner, like Flexiion can deliver.